Fastgrowing-shopper538/NI-Multisim-14-for-Linux/README.md

 This bash script automates the full process of installing **NI Circuit Design Suite 14.0 (Multisim)** on Linux.
 It handles Wine installation, a dedicated 32-bit Wine prefix, dependency setup, and the Multisim installer execution — all in a single run across all supported distros.

+### Why?
+Why this version?
+Multisim 14.0 is the newest version that works reliably on Linux with minimal issues while still including most of the features available in Multisim 14.3.
+If you want to know more about the latest version check this blog right here: https://lina.moe/MultiSIM.md

 ---

 ## Supported Distributions